 I practically cut my teeth on Robert Louis Stevenson’s A Child’s Garden of Verses.
 Our bookshelves at home were well-stocked with volumes of poetry, both classical and modern.
-I knew Longfellow, Dickinson, and Chaucer, but somehow, except for that dear Stevenson book (and a hefty dose of Dr. Seuss!), I never really discovered children’s poetry.
+I knew Longfellow, Dickinson, and Chaucer, but somehow, except for that dear Stevenson book (and a hefty dose of Dr. Seuss), I never really knew the joy of children’s poetry and all its wonderful features.

 Years later, I stumbled across The Random House Book of Poetry for Children (now dog-eared and tattered from loving use).
 Compiled by Jack Prelutsky, this anthology is filled with classic and contemporary poems children love.